Student writing in organizer while sitting on picnic rugKarolinaGrabowskaKarolinaGrabowskaStudent writing in organizer while sitting on picnic rug

 Toyota's game changing solid-state battery can charge to 80% in 10 minutes.

-Durability is a key advantage of solid-state batteries, and Toyota’s technology appears to be no exception.
-It is anticipated that Toyota's solid-state batteries will last up to 30 years, whereas conventional lithium-ion batteries deteriorate with time.
+Durability is a key advantage of Solid-state batteries, and Toyota’s technology appears to be no exception.
+It is anticipated that Toyota's Solid-state batteries will last up to 30 years, whereas conventional lithium-ion batteries deteriorate with time.
 This longevity could significantly reduce battery replacement costs and improve the overall sustainability of EVs.

 Durability is a key advantage of solid-state batteries, and Toyota’s technology appears to be no exception.